RibbonCommunications/webrtc-js-sdk/tutorials/Configurations.md

 ### Default configurations

 To get you started more quickly, we provide some default configurations which can be used as a starting point and make configuration easier.
-See [Kandy.js Support Libraries](https://github.com/Kandy-IO/kandy-js-support).
+See [WebRTC JS SDK Support Library](https://github.com/RibbonCommunications/webrtc-js-support).

 Note that each default configuration is based on a targeted geographical area.
 See [this config]($DEFAULTCONFIGURL$) which applies for this particular tutorial.